Chart Color Schemes

 Clifton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates at 10.3%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common among qualifications, at 7.8%, followed by graduate diplomas at 1.4% and postgraduate qualifications at 1.1%.
-Vocational credentials are prevalent, with 39.1% of residents aged 15+ holding them, including advanced diplomas at 11.0% and certificates at 28.1%.
-Educational participation is high, with 25.2% of residents currently enrolled in formal education, including 10.3% in primary, 8.7% in secondary, and 2.0% in tertiary education.
+The area's university qualification rate is 10.3%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 7.8%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.1%).
+Vocational credentials are prevalent, with 39.1% of residents aged 15+ holding them - advanced diplomas at 11.0% and certificates at 28.1%.

-Educational participation is notably high, with 25.2% of residents currently enrolled in formal education.
+Educational participation is high, with 25.2% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 8.7% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education